stephen-cloud/c-19-2/docs/use-reusable-table.md

 We were able to leverage our reusable `AwesomeTable` to add CRUD functionality to the components `Owners.tsx`, `Parts.tsx`, and `Services.tsx`,

-It was pretty easy if we're being honest so the work we did in the table abstraction really paid off.
+It was pretty easy so the work we did in the table abstraction really paid off.
 That code is bit involved because it's dealing with the `DataStore` abstraction for GraphQL: The component code is straightforward.
 A bit wordy.
 But workable.

 Next up, we're going to add code to handle relations between models.